 Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

-I had only a vague idea of what a proprietary blend was, so I decided to research the facts and share my interesting findings in this article.
+I had only a vague idea of what proprietary blends were, so I decided to research the facts and share my interesting findings in this article.

-A proprietary blend is a manufacturer’s unique mixing of multiple ingredients into a single formula.
+A proprietary blend is a term that is given to manufacturers’ unique mixing of multiple ingredients into a single formula.

-The FDA requires the use of the phrase Proprietary Blend (or something similar) to identify it on Supplement Facts labels, but allows manufacturers to keep the quantities of each ingredient in the proprietary blend secret.
+The Food and Drug Administration requires the use of the phrase Proprietary Blend (or something similar) to identify it on Supplement Facts labels, but permit manufacturers to keep the quantities of each ingredient in the proprietary blend secret.

-Next we’ll look at how the FDA’s Proprietary Blend label requirements affect what you see when you’re looking at a supplement’s nutrition info.
+Next we’ll look at how the Food and Drug Administration label requirements for proprietary blends affect what you see when you’re looking at labels of nutritional supplements.

-The article also explores how the Proprietary Blend term is used as a loophole by manufacturers to withhold useful information from consumers.
+The article also explores how the government’s regulation of proprietary blends is used as a loophole by manufacturers to withhold useful information from consumers buying supplements from them.

 Science resources included